 In Acts 4, St. Peter delivers a powerful sermon.
 He concludes by saying, “There is no salvation through anyone else, nor is there any other name under heaven given to the human race by which we are to be saved.”

-Now for Catholics who may not be familiar with the phrase, “witnessing for Christ”, this was how they would refer to their efforts to evangelize and share their faith in Jesus Christ as personal Lord and Savior.
+Now for Catholics who may not be familiar with the phrase, “witnessing for Christ,” this was how these Protestants would refer to their efforts to evangelize and share their faith in Jesus Christ as personal Lord and Savior.